A quick and all-inclusive guide on how to get around Athens by an Athenian. The pros and cons of using the metro, taxis, bikes, scooters, and cars.

 Another key point to remember is that public transportation doesn’t operate 24 hours a day.

-You can find the First & Last Train Departures from all stations on the official site of Urban Rail Transport of Athens’.
+You can find the first and last train departure times for all stations on the official site of Urban Rail Transport of Athens’.

 Popular Reads